grannygoestoheaven/grannygoestoheaven/README.md

 # ABOUT ME 🤝
-### Junior AI integration engineer/MLOps, songwriter, and filmmaker.
+### Junior AI integration engineer/MLOps, songwriter and filmmaker.

 ### I live for research, discovery and the transmission of knowledge.